Codi Heuer: Chicago Cubs

 On July 30, 2021, Heuer was traded along with Nick Madrigal to the Chicago Cubs for Craig Kimbrel.
 Heuer appeared in 25 games for the Cubs in which he went 3-3 with a 3.14 ERA and 17 strikeouts over 28 2/3 innings.
 On March 8, 2022, Heuer underwent Tommy John surgery, ending his 2022 season before it began.

 On January 13, 2023, Heuer agreed to a one-year, $785,000 contract with the Cubs, avoiding salary arbitration.
 After 15 rehab appearances for the Triple–A Iowa Cubs, it was announced on June 24 that Heuer would undergo season–ending surgery to address an elbow fracture he had suffered earlier in the week.
 He was non-tendered and became a free agent on November 17.

 Texas Rangers

 On April 6, 2024, Heuer signed a minor league contract with the Texas Rangers.
 He returned to action in 2025 with the Triple-A Round Rock Express, posting a 2-1 record and 3.27 ERA with 25 strikeouts across 19 appearances.

 On June 1, 2025, Texas selected Heuer’s contract and added him to their major league roster.
 He made one appearance for the Rangers, allowing one run across 1 1/3 innings against the Tampa Bay Rays.

 Detroit Tigers

 On July 31, 2025, Heuer was traded to the Detroit Tigers in exchange for cash considerations.
 In two appearances for Detroit, he recorded a 5.40 ERA with four strikeouts across 3 1/3 innings pitched.
 On September 18, Heuer was released by the Tigers.

+Cleveland Guardians

+On December 22, 2025, Heuer signed a minor league contract with the Cleveland Guardians.
+On March 22, 2026, the Guardians selected Heuer's contract and subsequently optioned him to the Triple-A Columbus Clippers.
+He made eight appearances for Cleveland, recording a 4.66 ERA with six strikeouts across 9 2/3 innings pitched.

+Baltimore Orioles

+On August 1, 2026, the Guardians traded Heuer and Bo Naylor to the Milwaukee Brewers in exchange for Craig Yoho and Blake Perkins.
+Two days later, Heuer was traded to the Baltimore Orioles in exchange for cash considerations.